broadwayinc/skapi-documentation/database/tags.md

 Tags are additional information that can be associated with a record.
 They provide additional search criteria to perform more detailed queries, either on their own or in combination with indexes.
 Unlike indexes, tags cannot be queried with conditional operators.

 To add tags to a record, you can use the `config.tags` parameter in the [`postRecord()`](/api-reference/database/README.md#postrecord) method.
-This parameter accepts a string or an array of strings, allowing you to add multiple tags to a single record.
+This parameter accepts a string or an array of strings or string with comma separated values, allowing you to add multiple tags to a single record.

 ## Adding Tags to a Record